 Research say that 48h after the game, the glycogen concentration is still much reduced in high threshold muscle fibers (eccentric-induced muscle damage).
 The full glycogen repletion takes up to 72h pretty often… which means that speed training is not the best choice 48h after the game (as we are told), we need to be fully recovered for it (3 days after the game, most players still have around 9% of sprint declination; even strength declination is 25-35%).
 We will be discussing more about post-game nutrition later…

 The question is, what we can do to speed up the high threshold muscle fibers recovery (because they are important for the next game, and they are damaged after the previous game or explosive training of higher volume)?
 But first, a short explanation… Ok, if we make HT m. fibers tired after game, it doesn’t make much sense to activate slow twitch muscle fibers in order to speed up recovery.
 THE DAY AFTER, we should actually engage fast twitch m. fibers (HT) to stimulate their faster recovery (and maybe after that, the day off – if the schedule allows us… but that’s another topic – we are talking about dense/tight schedule), but in a specific way: short training, concentric-contraction-only moves and trying not to make them even more tired after that (long rest periods between sets).
 The eccentric (lowering or negative) movements can cause damage to the muscle and increase soreness, and it’s essentially the eccentric activity that you need to recover from.
 The best active recovery exercises are non-eccentric or mostly non-eccentric movements.
 As such, you can do them on your recovery days to increase overall blood flow (among other things), which improves recovery.
 An ideal example is one specific protocol on mechanical static bicycle (fast rotations every 2-3 seconds per each leg, around 15 mins long first part – 5 mins rest – and 15 mins more).
 This is a perfect but very boring choice considering psychology of one team sport athlete.
-Therefore, there is a bunch of good examples of what we can do in team sports as well.
+Therefore, there are a bunch of good examples of what we can do in team sports as well.
 We can do a “step up” exercise (quick moves up in order to activate fast twitch m. fibers.
 We can do a bodyweight squat, but VERY SLOW ecc. moves and VERY FAST conc. moves.
 Reverse lunge is an excellent choice as well (better than forward lunges because of higher forces on joints in this case, but forward WALKING lunges could be a bit better choice than forward lunges).
 It’s important to shake legs between each set – because the main aim is not to make fast twitch fibers tired by doing this recovery protocol (and shaking will help – because it activates parasympathetic nervous system).
 You can use a deadlift, or deadlift variation, and drop the weight at the top of the lift (assuming you have a suitable platform).
 Doing this essentially eliminates the eccentric load and reduces total stress on various tissues while still driving blood into them.
 Maybe the best recovery protocol would be making some combinations because if we do 1 move ONLY for half hour (no matter how long rests are) our players could get some soreness which is not good.
 For example, short mobility-stability warm up, then 7-8 mins of fast walking or very slow running, step up – 1 min, slow running 1 min. (repeating step up and slow running parts 1 or 2 times more), then some running (70-80% of max speed, 30m in around 5 seconds – 30 seconds rest to get back to starting position, around 3 sets total), then 5 mins of slow running and gentle stretching (up to 80% of max) mixed with shaking at the end.
 It takes 25-30 mins for the entire protocol.
 Of course, we mentioned concentric contraction only, but this type of running doesn’t make them sore because players use to do it, plus there is no heavy ecc. contractions.
 When it comes to this philosophy, it makes sense that pool can be a good option as well (always concentric c., whatever move you want – ”killing 2 birds with 1 stone”…) but, of course, not too long because moving in water has its own cons.

 Of course, by simply going through a bit prolonged warm-up only (mobility/stability/activation work) on athletes’ off-days, you can find a great way to groove better movement and restore lost function.
 It’s often not enough, but this approach could speed up recovery as well, not to mention good feeling and so forth…